 Five programs of study are offered:

 Our six-year Concurrent Honours Bachelor of Arts (Music)/Bachelor of Education program offers a wide range of music courses as well as non-music electives.
-This program enables you to obtain a teaching certificate with a music credentials in the Primary/Junior level or in the Intermediate/Senior level.
-Field placements are optional at the third year level.
+This program enables you to obtain a teaching certificate with music credentials at the Primary/Junior level or in the Intermediate/Senior level.
+Field placements are optional at the third-year level.

 The Artist Certificate Program in Performance and Pedagogy is a non-degree program designed for select post-baccalaureate musicians and music teachers who wish to pursue advanced career opportunities in music performance and music education.

 Students in the certificate program will have the opportunity to deepen their artistry and broaden their musical perspective beyond the typical academic requirements of an undergraduate music degree program.

 This program is reserved for advanced performers who have completed an undergraduate degree, post-secondary conservatory diploma, or a foreign equivalent in music, and are seeking an intensive, one-year immersion in piano performance and pedagogy.

 Join the Vocal Ensemble, earn 0.5 Elective credit